-- 63. The Appellant recalls that, although having been tested numerous times in her career, her samples having been analysed by the best laboratories in the world and her having been subject to target testing before the Sochi Games, she has never tested positive for any prohibited substance.
+59. The Appellant recalls that, although having been tested numerous times in her career, her samples having been analysed by the best laboratories in the world and her having been subject to target testing before the Sochi Games, she has never tested positive for any prohibited substance.
 This would be the best evidence that she has never been implicated in any doping offense.
 In addition, all three samples she provided before and during the Sochi Games have been tested and retested and did not show any AAFs.
-Moreover, the blood samples taken between 25 February 2013 and 28 July 2013 while she was training, mainly in Ruhpolding, Germany, under supervision of Mr Wolfgang Pichler, a well-known opponent of doping, show, according to Prof. Pascal Kintz, that her levels of haemoglobin were absolutely normal and contradict the wrong accusations of Dr Rodchenkov who claims that the whole biathlon team had extremely high levels of haemoglobin a key indicator of EPO abuse according to him during a training camp in April 2013. - 64.
-The Appellant further relies on the witness statement of Mr Pichler in which the latter states, inter alia: "As I have worked in the field of biathlon for decades, I was able to and did compare the test results of my current athletes with the test results of my former athletes.
-The results of Yana Romanova and Olga Zaytseva were never suspicious.
-If anything suspicious had occurred, I would immediately have taken action.
-I have always despised doping and will always despise it.
-I would never have accepted any test results suggesting that the athletes were doping or any 'grey areas'.
-Neither the behaviour, nor the measured values, or the performances of my athletes showed any indication or suspicion of doping". - 65.
-Thus, all available scientific evidence would show that the Appellant was a clean athlete as confirmed by the Appellant's coach, Mr Pichler.
+Moreover, the blood parameters of the Appellant, recorded by the IBU when the Appellant was randomly selected to provide blood samples before certain competitions, show that her level of haemoglobin was absolutely normal, which is a strong evidence that she was not doping.
+This is confirmed by Prof. Pascal Kintz, whose expert report contradict the wrong accusations of Dr Rodchenkov who claims that the whole biathlon team had extremely high levels of haemoglobin - a key indicator of EPO abuse according to him - during a training camp in April 2013.